 David, a former Big Dig spokesperson, will tell the WHOLE story of of country's most expensive construction job.
 How Boston, straining for space to grow, cut down hills and filled in swamps and widened streets until the city was stalled in perpetual gridlock, Then we will journey deep inside the project's tunnels and soar high above the towers of Boston's stunning new bridge over the Charles River, and learn about the amazing technological advances used to build this monstrous project in a working city.
 And yes, and how the price climbed to a reported $22 billion.
 Whether you're interested in Boston history, a fan of technology, or just an angry taxpayer who wants to see the actual hole into which the government dumped your money, this is a must-see show.

-The doubts have been around for over 300 years.
 How could William Shakespeare - a man who never sailed - have written with such accuracy about sailing in The Tempest?
-Or how - without studying law - could he have written with such insight about lawyers, courts and legal issues, in plays such as Henry IV?
-Or how - without ever serving in the military - written so splendidly of the rigors and technical aspects of war as he did in Hamlet?
+How - without studying law - could he have written with such insight about lawyers, courts and legal issues, in plays such as Henry IV?
+Without ever serving in the military how could he write so splendidly of the rigors and technical aspects of war, as he did in Hamlet?
 That he couldn't and didn't is a fascinating concept that has amused many, tantalized others, and consumed the lives of a few, including a Boston man who, in 1916, went to court to prove that someone other than Shakespeare wrote all those great works.
 Before you laugh… he won the case.
-Hear the story of one man's search for the "real" author of the works attributed to William Shakespeare and how - in a stunning piece of historical irony - that search played a role in the Japanese attack on Pearl Harbor!
+Based on research by his father (which David later turned into a play and an article) this talk is story of one man's search for the "real" author of the works attributed to William Shakespeare and how - in a stunning piece of historical irony - that search played a role in the Japanese attack on Pearl Harbor!

 Copyright © 2024 David Kruh - All Rights Reserved.